junh-ki/dias_kuksa_doc/docs/source/contents/invehicle.rst

 	* DBC file (e.g., `dbcfile.dbc`) / `--dbc` / To translate the raw CAN data.
 	* Mapping YML file (e.g., `mapping.yml`) / `--mapping` / To map each of the specific signals to the corresponding path in the `kuksa.val` server.

 * Since the `kuksa.val` work package has the admin JSON token already, you only need a DBC file and a YML file.
-The `junh-ki/dias_kuksa` repository provides the example DBC file and YML file. :blue:`(DBC file is target-vehicle-specific and can be offered by the target vehicle's manufacturer.)`
+The `junh-ki/dias_kuksa` repository provides the example DBC file and YML file.
+(DBC file is target-vehicle-specific and can be offered by the target vehicle's manufacturer.)

 1. Assuming you have already cloned the `junh-ki/dias_kuksa` repository, / If you haven't, please clone it now::